florin-vasiliu/pandas-challenge/README.md

 ### Conclusion

 The data shows that the spending per student has nothing to do with the performance of the school, but the large schools which are probably also district schools are lowering the overall passing rates.
-Moreover,.there is a big imbalance between math and reading scores for the district schools.
+Moreover, there is a big imbalance between math and reading scores for the district schools.